jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 they believed reducing budget and headcount in security would negatively affect their ability to handle cybersecurity incidents.
-In this climate, youre more at risk if youre ignoring the benefits a huge community of talented and tenacious ethical hackers can bring to your organizations security.
+In this climate, you’re more at risk if you’re ignoring the benefits a huge community of talented and tenacious ethical hackers can bring to your organization’s security.
-Thousands of the worlds most
+Thousands of the world’s most
 influential brands trust hackers to deliver impactful findings and vulnerabilities.
 1 Survey conducted by
 March 29\-31,
-1\.
+2023\.
 Censuswide abides by and employs members of the Market Research Society, which is based on the ESOMAR principles.
 Respondents include 100 US cybersecurity professionals aged 18\+.
  CensusWide
-Hacker noun
+Hack•er / noun
 One who enjoys the intellectual challenge of creatively overcoming limitations.
 2023 Hacker\-Powered Security Report
 3
-The greatest challenge for
+“The greatest challenge for
 businesses right now is the
 requirement to drive down
-rising costs while continuing to enhance security against an evolving threat landscape.
+rising costs while continuing to enhance security against an evolving threat landscape.…
 From an ROI perspective, bug
 bounty is one of the most
 effective programs in our
-security strategy.
+security strategy.”
 Seema Sangari
 Vice President of Security Technical
 Program Management